-The CU Collegiate Recovery Center community lounge is available for reservation by recovery support groups and 12-step meeting groups.
-This is a list of meetings currently being held in the CUCRC space, which is located in UMC room 102, down the hall next to the bowling alley).
+The CU Collegiate Recovery Center space is available for reservation by recovery support meeting groups.
+This is a list of meetings currently being held in the CUCRC, located in UMC room 102, down the hall next to the bowling alley.
 All meetings are open unless otherwise noted.
-If you are interested in holding a support group or recovery meeting in the CUCRC, contact us at email@example.com or call 303-492-9642.
+If you are interested in holding a free support group or recovery meeting in the CUCRC, contact us at email@example.com or call 303-492-9642.

 NOTE: Schedule is subject to change during campus holidays and breaks.
 Refer to weekly our Schedule page for the most current info and additional offerings.

 Recovery Talks: Mondays at 4pm and Tuesdays at 5pm

 Open discussion about life in recovery.
 A different topic each week.
 Open to all paths of recovery.

 This open discussion group is for anyone looking to make a change in their life.
 Whether you’re seeking to shift health habits, substance use, relationships, or compulsive behaviors, find support to be successful at Oasis.
 The meeting includes a maté tea ritual, intention setting and opportunity to develop meaningful connections.